Times Spent Outdoors: Priceless!

 During this once-a-year glimpse into the center's operations, visitors will have the opportunity to see wildlife up close, view educational displays, make wildlife-related crafts and meet wildlife experts.

-Over thirty years ago, the Arizona Game and Fish Department opened the first state-run wildlife rehabilitation and education center in the nation.
+Over thirty years ago, the Arizona Game And Fish Department opened the first state-run wildlife rehabilitation and education center in the nation.
 Today, the center has provided wildlife triage, treatment and rehabilitation to more than 30,000 sick or injured animals and delivered wildlife education programs to millions of people at events and schools.

 Its original focus, when founded in 1983, was on treating and rehabilitating sick and injured wildlife.
 While the center still continues to provide care to wild animals, it also focuses heavily on educating the public about Arizona's diverse native wildlife.
 Ultimately, the center strives to rehabilitate wildlife for return to the wild, but in instances where an animal cannot be rereleased, the center may use them as educational wildlife ambassador.